Welcome – we’re so pleased that you’re here! Coming to church on Sunday can be a bit intimidating if you don’t know what to expect.

 The Cathedral community strives to be inclusive, celebrating all of humanity as made in the image of God regardless of age, gender, family background, nationality, sexual orientation or faith background.
 So please come along, whether you are looking for a spiritual home, exploring your spirituality or just visiting.
 You will always be most welcome at St Paul’s.

 We also love having babies and children in church.
-We have a Young Church and Crèche during the 10:30am service with special activities for children and young people of school age.
+We have a Young Church during the 10:30am service with special activities for children and young people of school age.
+Younger children are also welcome but we request that a parent or carer stays with any children under 3 years old.
 Equally, children are more than welcome to stay with their accompanying adults in the main service if they prefer.
-Have a look at the Beanstalk page under Groups for more details.
+Have a look at the Young Church page under Activities for more details.